oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_safe_alert_policy_facts_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
                                             <div>The field to sort by.
-Only one sort order may be provided.</div>
+Only one sort parameter may be provided.</div>
                                                         </td>
             </tr>
                                 <tr>